somsos/dajf/documentation/zz_ToDo.md

   - [X] Add just screen of list users
   - [X] Add just screen of list products
   - [X] Add just screen of list sells
-- [■] Add NgRx
+- [ ] Add NgRx
   - [X] Design UI state for auth
   - [X] implement ngrx/state for auth
-  - [■] Add routing using router-store (the navigation must change when the state go back in the devTools)
+  - [X] Add routing using router-store (the navigation must change when the state go back in the devTools)
-  - [ ] Design UI state for users
-  - [ ] Design UI state for products (must have users and images)
-- [ ] Implement router security by roles
+- [>] Implement router security by roles
 - [ ] Connect login to backend
 - [ ] Crud user
   - [ ] List users